 Other charges on your student account, which can include library fines, parking fines, room damage charges, and health service fees, may be covered by Federal Title IV financial aid if you authorize the University to use this aid to pay for all charges billed to your account.
 You may also limit your Title IV payments to tuition, allowable fees, and room and board charges.
 You can change this authorization at any time by notifying Student Financial Services.

 All institutional scholarship and grant aid from Elmhurst University is disbursed directly to your student account.

 You are required to forward outside scholarship checks to our office so that funds can be disbursed directly to your student account.

 State of Illinois financial aid assistance, including the Illinois MAP Grant, is disbursed directly to your student account and is automatically applied to tuition and mandatory fees for undergraduate students.
 Eligibility for the Illinois MAP grant may reduce eligibility for other tuition-based awards.

 Private student loans that are certified by our office with your lender are always disbursed directly to your student account.

-If disbursement of the loan is received in a paper check made co-payable to the College and you as the student, you will be notified via email to come to SFS to endorse the check before it can be applied directly to your account.
+If disbursement of the loan is received in a paper check made co-payable to the University and you as the student, you will be notified via email to come to SFS to endorse the check before it can be applied directly to your account.